dwleonhardt/shhhhhh/the-graph.md

 ### Graph CLI
 https://github.com/graphprotocol/graph-cli

 Graph CLI is a thin layer providing commands for working with subgraphs, which contain references to a GraphQL schema, smart contract ABIs, and TypesScript mappings.
-Honestly there's not a whole lot of functionality.
+Honestly there's not a whole lot of functionality yet.

 ## Summary
-Overall, The Graph could be useful in the future but is not there yet.
-If they manage to fulfill all their promises, it will be a powerful tool.
+Overall, The Graph could be useful in the future but it is not there yet.
+If the product ends up delivering everything it promises, it has the potential to be a powerful tool.
+This is a service to keep an eye on.

 ## Resources